 Another new startup has its sights on creating the first commercial closed loop system, taking years of research on one of the country's leading Artificial Pancreas projects and using that as their own prototype to eventually sell to people with diabetes.

-Today, say hello to TypeZero Technologies, a Charlotesville, VA-based startup that spun off from years of closed loop research and development of an AP system at the University of Virginia (UVA).
+Please say hello to TypeZero Technologies, a Charlotesville, VA-based startup that spun off from years of closed loop research and development of an AP system at the University of Virginia (UVA).

 There are a number of similar projects underway across the globe, but UVA's School of Medicine calls their technology the DiAs (short for Diabetes Assistant system).
 Leading this research is Dr. Boris Kovatchev, who heads up the university's Center for Diabetes Technology, and it's been tested through the years in both in-clinic and outpatient trials in Virginia, California, and Europe -- with Dr. Bruce Buckingham at Stanford University and UVA's Dr. Stacey Anderson and Dr. Sue Brown all part of the sweeping research team.